-Preliminary 2005 data indicates that there were 49,386 reported traffic injuries in 2005, compared to 51,226 in 2004.
+Preliminary 2006 data indicates that there were 50,142 reported traffic injuries in 2006, compared to 49,386 in 2005.
 From 1991 through 1996, South Carolina's Mileage Death Rate (MDR) declined from 2.6 to 2.3.
-After five years at an MDR of 2.3 for the state, it fell to 2.2 in 1997; however, in 1998, the MDR returned to 2.3, increased to 2.4 in 1999 and 2000, and decreased minimally to 2.3 for 2001.
+After five years of an MDR of 2.3 for the state, it fell to 2.2 in 1997; however, in 1998, the MDR returned to 2.3, increased to 2.4 in 1999 and 2000, and decreased minimally to 2.3 for 2001.
 South Carolina's MDR decreased slightly again in 2002 to 2.2, then decreased again in 2003 by 9.1% to an all time low of 2.0.
-In 2004, however, the MDR rose again to 2.1 and is estimated to be at 2.2 for 2005.
+In 2004, however, the MDR rose again to 2.1 and was 2.2 for 2005.
+It is estimated that this number will be 2.1 for 2006.
 South Carolina's MDR remains substantially higher (51%) than the national rate of 1.46 (an estimate from NHTSA).
-In 2005, a traffic crash was reported in South Carolina every 4.7 minutes, with over 111,000 crashes reported during the year.
+In addition, in 2006, a traffic crash was reported in South Carolina every 4.66 minutes, with 112,933 crashes reported during the year.
 A factor in this deadly trend continues to be low usage rates of occupant protection devices.

-According to the statewide observational surveys conducted by the University of South Carolina's Statistical Laboratory, safety belt usage for South Carolina has increased from 65.7% in 2004 to 72.5% in 2006, indicating that approximately 27% of the state's motorists still refuse to obey the state's occupant protection laws.
-The increase can be directly attributed to South Carolina's adoption of a primary safety belt law effective December 2005 and the State's continued commitment to its high visibility occupant protection enforcement campaign, known as Buckle up, SC.
+According to the statewide observational surveys conducted by the University of South Carolina's Statistical Laboratory, safety belt usage for South Carolina has increased from 65.7% in 2004 to 69.7% in 2005, indicating that approximately 30% of the state's motorists still refuse to obey the state's occupant protection laws.
+The increase can be directly attributed to South Carolina's high-visibility enforcement Memorial Day 2005 mobilization known as Buckle up, SC.
 It's the law and it's enforced.
+This trend is consistent with other mobilizations conducted in the state over the past three years, most notably being Click It or Ticket!
 Surveys continue to show that males and minority groups lag behind females and non-minority groups in safety belt use.
-The lack of safety belt usage among males, African-

-Americans, and Hispanics is a major factor that continues to pull the statewide average down.
+The lack of safety belt usage among males, African-Americans, and Hispanics is a major factor that continues to pull the statewide average down.
 Obviously, there remains a continued need to educate the public as to the benefits of safety belt usage.